ENJOY COMPLIMENTARY* SHIPPING CANADA & USA

 'Kakulu’s mother was Ikayukta (deceased), also one of the early contributors to the annual print collections from Cape Dorset.
 Kakulu was married to Saggiaktok (deceased), who was a printmaker in the stonecut studio for many years'.
 DFA

 'As a child, Ooloosie was inspired to draw through occasional visits to the home of Kenojuak Ashevak.
-At age 14 she won first prize at her high school drawing contest.
-She began selling her drawings in 2015 and continues to explore many diverse themes and ideas in her work'.
-DFA
+From these visits Ooloosie gained some valuable insights into the process of drawing and the importance of discipline and perseverance.
+At age 14 she won first prize at her high school drawing contest and a few years later she began selling her drawings'.

 NINGIUKULU TEEVEE previously known as 'Ningeokulu Teevee' (name change 2017).

-Since her first prints appeared in the collection in 2004, Ningiukulu has been one of Kinngait’s studio’s most celebrated artists.
+Since her first prints appeared in the collection in 2004, Ningiukulu has been one of Kinngait studio’s most celebrated artists.
 She has a comprehensive knowledge of Inuit legends and a fine sense of design and composition.
 These elements that have made many of her prints highly sought after by collectors.
-Ningiukulu has had numerous solo shows of her bold and resplendent drawings and some of her work has been featured in exhibitions in major public galleries and museums'.
+Ningiukulu had numerous solo shows of her bold and resplendent drawings and her work has been featured in exhibitions, major public galleries and museums'.
 DFA

 'Papiara's first prints were introduced in 2004.
 Simple forms capture the essence of her subject - whether it be human or animal or some combination of the two.
 Papiara has an innate sense of design.
 In 1977 she received an Award of Excellence for her original design in the 'Things That Make us Beautiful' competition organized by the Department of Indian and Northern Development.
-Born on Christmas Day, 1942'.
 DFA